seonWKim/tinykv/commands.md

   - gD: jump to the declaration of a symbol
   - gi: go to implementation
   - K : shows documentation and type information
-- Select all : gg + yG
+- Select All and copy : gg + yG
+- Select All : gg + V + G
 - delete All : gg + dG
 - Search for specific keyword: <leader>sw
 - Save file as : :saveas <file_name>
 - Switch between iterm windows : Cmd + ` or Cmd + Shift + `
 - Focus open file on the explorer : <leader>E